ektaggu/ECG-Heart-Disease-Project/ECG-Signal-Classification/ECG-Signal-Classification/ECG-Signal-Classification/README.md

 ## Overview
-After working on ECG image classification with limited accuracy (65.57%), we upgraded to PTB-XL ECG signal dataset from PhysioNet which significantly improved our model performance to 85.85% accuracy.
+After working on ECG image classification with limited accuracy (65.57%), We upgraded to the PTB-XL ECG signal dataset from PhysioNet, which significantly Improved our model performance to 85.85% accuracy.

 ## Dataset
 - **Source:** PTB-XL, PhysioNet (https://physionet.org/content/ptb-xl/1.0.3/)